-The G2 Black is pretty similar to the Meepo V3 but with a few great upgrades that make for a much more comfortable ride.
-First and most importantly, you get more flexy deck which certainly helps with the bumps.
-The large 96mm wheels also help provide a smooth ride.
-You also get a larger battery than the Meepo which should give you a bit more range.
-This board was recently updated (late July 2020) to include an OLED remote, longer and wider 38in deck, and their new enclosures.
+The G2 Black 2020 is pretty similar to the Meepo V3 but with a few great upgrades that make for a much more comfortable ride.
+First and most importantly, you get more flexy deck.
+The large 96mm wheels also help provide a smoother ride.
+The board also has a larger battery than the Meepo which should give you a bit more range.
+This board was recently updated (late July 2020) by Backfire to include an OLED remote, longer and wider 38in deck, and their new enclosures.
 It's great to see Backfire coming back to update their older boards with the newest electronics and skate hardware to ensure that us customers get the best bang for the buck!

 Wowgo 3 ($499)